TERREMEMBER/znbase/docs/content/v2.2/admin/yb-docker-ctl.md

 ### create

-Creates a local YugabyteDB cluster.
+Creates a local ZNbaseDB cluster.

 ### add_node

-Adds a new local YugabyteDB cluster node.
+Adds a new local ZNbaseDB cluster node.

 ### status

-Displays the current status of the local YugabyteDB cluster.
+Displays the current status of the local ZNbaseDB cluster.

 ### destroy

-Destroys the local YugabyteDB cluster.
+Destroys the local ZNbaseDB cluster.

 ### stop_node

-Stops the specified local YugabyteDB cluster node.
+Stops the specified local ZNbaseDB cluster node.

 ### start_node

-Starts the specified local YugabyteDB cluster node.
+Starts the specified local ZNbaseDB cluster node.

 ### stop

-Stops the local YugabyteDB cluster so that it can be started later.
+Stops the local ZNbaseDB cluster so that it can be started later.

 ### start

-Starts the local YugabyteDB cluster, if it already exists.
+Starts the local ZNbaseDB cluster, if it already exists.

 ### remove_node

-Stops the specified local YugabyteDB cluster node.
+Stops the specified local ZNbaseDB cluster node.

 ## Flags